rajnish6191/CS454_Search-Engines/README.md

 -> Already, we have Page Rank Score with a weight factor 0.3 -> Finally, we used a formula: (0.7*TF-IDF Score) + (0.3*Page Rank) for Normalization

-*NOTE:
+Note:
-->Here we have considered weightage for TfIdf more against Link Analysis so its weighting factor is 0.7 and for Page Ranking is 0.3.
+-> Here we have considered weightage for TfIdf more against Link Analysis so its weighting factor is 0.7 and for Page Ranking is 0.3.

 ------------------------------------------------------------------------------------
 Homework 4: <A Simple User Web Interface>